0xsomnus/Solidity-DevSecOps-Standard/README.md

 - Write [Scribble](https://consensys.net/diligence/scribble/) properties for robust and incremental fuzzing with MythX(Harvey) or Echidna upon commits.
 An introduction to fuzzing Ethereum smart contracts with Echidna from ToB itself can be found [here](https://github.com/crytic/building-secure-contracts/tree/master/program-analysis/echidna).
 - Ensure your code has proper audit logs and event emissions set up.
 Effective alerting could mean the difference between being rekt and staying afloat.
 - Consider importing and using the [Pausable library](https://docs.openzeppelin.com/contracts/4.x/api/security#Pausable) from OpenZeppelin as a multi-sig function(or centralized onlyOwner) in order to freeze the contract in case of an exploit.
+- Avoid writing any inline assembly unless you have absolutely mastered the Ethereum yellow paper.
+I've got my eye on you optimizers.

 ### CI/CD Pipeline